Advanced Vector Extensions: Advanced Vector Extensions

 The width of the SIMD registers is increased from 128 bits to 256 bits, and renamed from XMM0–XMM7 to YMM0–YMM7 (in x86-64 mode, from XMM0–XMM15 to YMM0–YMM15).
-The legacy SSE instructions can be still utilized via the VEX prefix to operate on the lower 128 bits of the YMM registers.
+The legacy SSE instructions can still be utilized via the VEX prefix to operate on the lower 128 bits of the YMM registers.

 AVX introduces a three-operand SIMD instruction format called VEX coding scheme, where the destination register is distinct from the two source operands.
 For example, an SSE instruction using the conventional two-operand form a ← a + b can now use a non-destructive three-operand form c ← a + b, preserving both source operands.
 Originally, AVX's three-operand format was limited to the instructions with SIMD operands (YMM), and did not include instructions with general purpose registers (e.g. EAX).
 It was later used for coding new instructions on general purpose registers in later extensions, such as BMI.
 VEX coding is also used for instructions operating on the k0-k7 mask registers that were introduced with AVX-512.

 The alignment requirement of SIMD memory operands is relaxed.
 Unlike their non-VEX coded counterparts, most VEX coded vector instructions no longer require their memory operands to be aligned to the vector size.
 Notably, the VMOVDQA instruction still requires its memory operand to be aligned.

 The new VEX coding scheme introduces a new set of code prefixes that extends the opcode space, allows instructions to have more than two operands, and allows SIMD vector registers to be longer than 128 bits.
 The VEX prefix can also be used on the legacy SSE instructions giving them a three-operand form, and making them interact more efficiently with AVX instructions without the need for VZEROUPPER and VZEROALL.

 The AVX instructions support both 128-bit and 256-bit SIMD.
 The 128-bit versions can be useful to improve old code without needing to widen the vectorization, and avoid the penalty of going from SSE to AVX, they are also faster on some early AMD implementations of AVX.
 This mode is sometimes known as AVX-128.